-Winter brings a lot of good things like hearty comfort food, rugging up and brisk walks, but with shorter, colder days, it also means energy bills typically go up.
-And with COVID-19, you’re likely to be at home even more this year.
-As the majority of customers usually would see an average electricity cost increase of at least 25% from summer to winter in a normal year, you might see it increase even more in 2020.
+Winter brings a lot of good things like hearty comfort food, rugging up and brisk walks, but with shorter, colder days, it also means your energy use typically goes up.
+The majority of customers usually see an average electricity cost increase of at least 25% from summer to winter.

-Here are some tips on using your energy efficiently, staying warm and managing your costs.
+Here are some tips on using your energy efficiently, staying warm and managing your energy bill costs throughout winter.

 Mind the gaps

 Minimising draughts is the most cost effective way to reduce your home energy use.
 Areas where air leaks in and out cause heat loss, no matter how new or efficient your heating system is.
 Filling the gaps will make your home more comfortable all year.

 Our diagram gives you a general idea how many leak points there are in homes.
 You can easily and fairly cheaply find fabric snakes and other sealing products at your hardware store to fill those pesky draughty gaps.